Isletim-Sistemleri-KOU/GUZ2022/_lectures/01_lecture.md

 thumbnail: /_images/l1.png

 # optional
-tldr: "Bu derste sayısal tasarım dersine giriş yapılacaktır."
+tldr: "Bu derste veri yapıları ve algoritmaları dersine giriş yapılacaktır."

 # optional
 # set it to true if you dont want this lecture to appear in the updates section